 How to make Date Energy Balls

-STEP ONE: In a food processor, add the macadamia nuts and coconut flakes.
-Pules until they are in small pieces.
+First: In a food processor, add the macadamia nuts and coconut flakes.
+Pulse until they are in small pieces.
 Remove and set aside.

 Yes!
 They are packed full of healthy fiber, fat, and protein!